Endangered Instruments

 Brass

-The French horn has the widest tonal range of all brass instruments.
-Its extremely rich, soft timbre gives it a special quality somewhere between brass and woodwinds, enabling it to blend well with the sound of many other instruments.
+French horn The French horn has the widest tonal range of all brass instruments.
+Its extremely rich, soft timbre gives it a unique quality somewhere between brass and woodwinds, enabling it to blend well with the sound of many other instruments.
 It is also one of the more expressive instruments, thanks to the player’s ability to alter the tone and fine-tune the pitch by putting a hand in the bell.

-The tuba is the largest and deepest-sounding instrument in a regular orchestral brass section.
-Unlike the trumpet and trombone, the tuba is held upright when it’s played.
+Tuba The tuba is the largest and deepest-sounding instrument in a regular orchestral brass section.
+Unlike the trumpet and trombone, the tuba is held upright when played.
 The player sounds a note by putting the mouthpiece to the lips, pressing them together, and blowing air through the middle to vibrate or “buzz” them.

 Strings